vukor/docker-web-stack/README.md

 Manage your DNS zones
 ===========

-* For exampple, you create project my-first-project.ru.
+* For example, you create project my-first-project.ru.
 But for working in your browser you need that domain myp-first-project.ru is resolve to 127.0.0.1

 * For working this create your first zone: